Answers to Common Questions

 If school is closed for an extended period, should IEP teams convene to examine the extent to which FAPE was or was not provided during the closure?

 LEAs are responsible for reviewing how the closure has impacted the delivery of special education and related services to students eligible for special education services.
-Once school resumes, a child's IEP team (or appropriate personnel under Section 504) must make an individualized determination whether, and to what extent, compensatory services may be needed, consistent with applicable requirements, including to make up for any skills that may have been lost during the closure within a reasonable timeframe.
+Once school resumes, a child's IEP team (or appropriate personnel under Section 504) must make an individualized determination whether, and to what extent, compensatory services or future services may be needed, consistent with applicable requirements, including to make up for any skills that may have been lost during the closure within a reasonable timeframe.

 Pre-K Counts/Head Start